wp-plugins/total-security/readme.txt

 1. Activate the `Total Security` plugin in your WordPress admin `Plugins`
 1. That's it.
 You're ready to go!

+2. You can install **Total Security** directly from the WordPress admin!
+Visit the Plugins - > Add New page and search for **Total Security**.
+Click to install.

 == Frequently Asked Questions ==